ModOrganizer2/pystubs-generation/README.md

 ## Using the stubs

-If you do not want to generate them, the latest stubs are available under [`stubs/mobase.pyi`](stubs/mobase.pyi).
+If you do not want to generate them, the generated stubs are available under [`stubs/`](stubs/) for latest versions of MO2.

 Some words of warning:
 - The stubs are as correct as possible, but some errors are expected.